Approximation and stability results for the parabolic FitzHugh-Nagumo system with combined rapidly oscillating sources: Introduction

 where $\mathfrak{L}$ is a linear (possibly singular) elliptic (acting in the space variable) operator, $\omega$ represents the high-frequency of a periodic term, and $F$ is a nonlinear function that might include non-homogeneous source terms.
 After a change of variables $u = v + h(t)$, $\omega t = s$ (for an appropriate $h$), the system \eqref{FHN_pde_non_centered_intro} can be recast as

 where $\frac{1}{\omega}$ is a small parameter because we consider a high frequency $\omega$.
-At this point, there are a few approaches that we could try to apply, for instance, classical averaging in some appropriate Banach space.
-However, our $\tilde{F}$ is not periodic over $t$ and we do not have a structural small time interval to average over.
-In \cite{hale_averaging_1990} averaging over an infinite time interval is shown to work for almost periodic functions of the form $F(u,t,\omega,x) = G(u, t \omega)$.
+At this point, there are a few approaches that we could try to apply, such as classical averaging in some appropriate Banach space.
+However, our $\tilde{F}$ is not periodic over $t$, and we do not have a structural short time interval to average over.
+In \cite{hale_averaging_1990}, averaging over an infinite time interval is shown to work for almost periodic functions of the form $F(u,t,\omega,x) = G(u, t \omega)$.
 But there are two obstacles when applying this directly to \eqref{averaging_problem2}.
 The first one is the presence in $\tilde{F}$ of a non-autonomous term in $x$, although this can likely be overcome using a semi-group approach \cite{hale_averaging_1990}.
-The second issue is more fundamental: in $\tilde{F}$ the dependence on $(s,\omega)$ cannot be written as a dependence only on $s\omega$.
-Indeed, a key element in interferential currents is the effect of the slowly varying envelope arising from the arithmetic addition of the two highly oscillatory sinusoidal signals.
-Partial averaging for ODEs has also been considered under the additional hypothesis that the averaged system has an exponentially-stable equilibrium point \cite{peuteman_exponential_2002,grammel_exponential_2003,hale_ordinary_2009}, but we cannot use such results since our averaged system has no static equilibrium.
+The second issue is more fundamental: in $\tilde{F}$, the dependence on $(s,\omega)$ cannot be written as a dependence only on $s\omega$.
+Indeed, a key element in temporal interference stimulation is the effect of the slowly varying envelope arising from the arithmetic addition of the two highly oscillatory sinusoidal signals.
+Averaging in the quasiperiodic setting is considered in \cite{simoAveragingFastQuasiperiodic1994} for ODEs and \cite{matthiesExponentialAveragingRapid2008} for PDEs.
+When applied to our problem, the Diophantine condition required for quasiperiodic averaging translates into an additional hypothesis of the ratio of the frequencies of the sources being irrational, and the result leads to an autonomous approximation of the problem.
+Partial averaging for ODEs has also been considered under the additional hypothesis that the averaged system has an exponentially stable equilibrium point \cite{peuteman_exponential_2002,grammel_exponential_2003,hale_ordinary_2009}.
+Still, we cannot use such results since our averaged system has no static equilibrium.